-Catherine was injured in a car accident in Turkey on 9 June 1997.
-At the time she was eighteen weeks pregnant.
+Catherine was injured in a car accident in Turkey.
+At the time, she was 18 weeks pregnant.
 She suffered multiple injuries including head, cervical and a seat belt injury across the abdomen.
-But luckily the fetus was unharmed.
+Luckily, the fetus was unharmed.

 Catherine was transferred to The Royal London Hospital where her spinal and neurological injuries were treated.

 Catherine was also seen by the obstetricians who were worried about her abdominal wound.
 The plastic surgeons were asked to advise as to what should be done at the Caesarean section in relation to the abdominal wound.

 The consultant plastic surgeon wrote in the notes “if elective lower segment caesarean section then we will attend.
 If in emergency then do what is necessary and we will revise electively”.